String Helpers

 remove_substr_between()

 Removes a portion of a string between two given substrings.
-If the optional $remove_all parameter is set to true, all matching portions will be removed.
+Optionally, all matching portions can be removed rather than just the first occurrence.

 remove_html_code()